oracle/python-oracledb/doc/src/user_guide/initialization.rst

       - The name of the Oracle time zone file to use.
 See :ref:`timezonefiles`.
       - Thick
     * - ORACLE_HOME
       - The directory containing the Oracle Database software.

         The directory and various configuration files must be readable by the Python process.
 This variable should not be set if you are using Oracle Instant Client.
       - Thick
     * - PATH
       - The library search path for Windows should include the location where ``OCI.DLL`` is found.

-Not needed if you set ``lib_dir`` in a call to :meth:`oracledb.init_oracle_client()`.
+        This variable is not needed if you set ``lib_dir`` in a call to :meth:`oracledb.init_oracle_client()`.
       - Thick
     * - TNS_ADMIN
       - The directory of optional Oracle Client configuration files such as ``tnsnames.ora`` and ``sqlnet.ora``.

         Generally not needed if the configuration files are in a default location, or if ``config_dir`` was not used in :meth:`oracledb.init_oracle_client()`.
 See :ref:`optnetfiles`.
       - Both

 .. _otherinit: